osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 </Tabs>

 For optimal route calculation in OsmAnd, you should consider the following vehicle parameters:
 1. Set the [*Default Speed* or *Road Speeds*](#default-speed--road-speeds), as the [minimum and maximum speed](#road-speeds) of the vehicle.
-This will help the application determine the time required to complete the route and allow it to choose the best route, taking into account the speed limits on different road segments.
+This will help the application determine the time required to complete the route and allow it to choose the best route, considering the speed limits on different road segments.
 2. Specify the [*type*](#fuel-used-by-motor) of fuel used by the motor.
 This will allow the app to estimate CO2 emissions.
 3. Define the [*size and weight parameters*](#size-parameters) of your vihicle, which can help the app to calculate the optimal route and avoid obtacles on the road due to restrictions.